 Aloha is meant to be shared—I cannot say it, remind myself to do it, and ask for it from every single person I can, whether they live in Hawai‘i or not, for they are of Aloha and with Aloha too.

-Aloha is meant to be shared with people who do not agree with you most of all.
+Aloha is meant to be shared with people different from you, and with those who do not agree with you most of all.
 Without the sharing of Aloha, your disagreements cannot be reconciled and healed, so that everyone involved can move on in the best possible way, that is, with their spirit completely intact, and ready to be shared with the very next person they encounter.

 The second essential understanding of Aloha clarity I received from Dr. Kanahele, was that Aloha and business DO mix well, mix honorably, and mix with magnificent results for people—IF we work our businesses that way, in the ways of sharing Aloha, and being Mea Ho‘okipa as our mana‘o: be the good host.
 It’s all on us as individuals of Aloha, and no matter what other forces are at play.